westchesterbahai/westchesterbahai.github.io/_devotionals/walkbikepray.md

 layout: post
 title:  "Walk-Bike-Pray on the Bronx River Parkway"
 description: "Walk / Bike / Pray on the Bronx River Parkway"
-location: Larchmont (currently electronic)
+location: Scarsdale
-time: Sunday Aug.
-23, 9:00AM
+time: "Alternate Sundays, 9:00AM.
+Next one Sept.
+20"
 color: BF360C
 ---
 Public devotional, followed by exercise on the Bronx River Parkway, which is closed